stoeps13/connections-doc/source/admin/migrate/t_back-up.md

     2. Create a backup of the WebSphere Application Server profile directory: [profile\_root](../plan/i_ovr_r_directory_conventions.md)

+        !!! note
-        **Note:** If Connections applications are deployed on separate profiles, archive each profile.
+    If Connections applications are deployed on separate profiles, archive each profile.

     3. Create a backup of the profileRegistry.xmlfile that is located under [app\_server\_root/properties](../plan/i_ovr_r_directory_conventions.md).